angular/angular/packages/compiler/design/architecture.md

 2. Collects references (`#` attribute) and variables (`let-` attributes).
 3. Parses and converts binding expressions in the binding expression AST using the variables and references collected

 As part of this conversion an exhaustive list of selector targets is also produced that describes the potential targets of the selectors of any component, directive or pipe.
 For the purpose of this document, the name of the pipe is treated as a pipe selector and the expression reference in a binding expression is a potential target of that selector.
-This list is used in reference inversion.
+This list is used in reference inversion discussed below.

-The TemplateCompiler can produce a template function from a string without additional information.
+The `TemplateCompiler` can produce a template function from a string without additional information.
 However, correct interpretation of that string requires a selector scope discussed below.
+The selector scope is built at runtime allowing the runtime to use a function built from just a string as long as it is given a selector scope (e.g. an NgModule) to use during instantiation.

 #### Type checking a template